RossPatterson/RexxUnit/README.md

 include as clear a description of the error as possible, and if you can, a `TRACE I` that points to it.

-The Rexx code in RexxUnit is somewhat stilted, to ensure as much compatibilty as possible.
+The Rexx code in RexxUnit is somewhat contorted, to ensure as much compatibilty as possible.
 For example, before VM/SP Release 6, the CMS Rexx implementation didn't support the `FAILURE` condition.
 So RexxUnit checks if the interpeter is new enough, and doesn't do `SIGNAL ON FAILURE` if it isn't: